RMSchrader1994/project3/README.md

         - inbox/sent items links
         - list of messages (sender, subject, part of message, date/time sent), click to view
     - Sent
-        - Same layout as inbox except messages are the users sent files
+        - The same layout as inbox except messages are the users sent files
     - Compose
         - Form with subject, body, and recipient inputs
     - View Message